 Every ear was a surprise!

-Glass Gem corn is not meant to be eaten like regular corn, though it won’t hurt you to do so.
-It’s what is called flint corn, and its primary purpose would normally be for corn meal or popcorn.
-But with looks like these, we’ll be using them for decor around the house this fall (and then maybe popping the kernels after that)!
+Rainbow corn is not meant to be eaten like regular corn, though it won’t hurt you to do so.
+It’s what is called flint corn, and its primary purpose would normally be for cornmeal, livestock or (for certain varieties with a high-enough moisture content) popcorn.
+But with looks like these, we’ll be using them for decor around the house this fall!

 I’m not the best farmer, but growing my Glass Gem corn was a breeze.
 I stuck the kernels in the ground, watered the plants regularly (but not excessively), and basically did nothing.
 Corn is as easy as garlic to grow, and next year I’ll be growing way more of each!